Planning and regeneration Electric vehicle (EV) charging

 Always think about public safety before you run a cable from your home to your EV.
 Charging cables can only cross footpaths if they're in a proper cable protector.

-Using a cable protector
+Using a cross-pavement solution

 A well-marked cable mat is used to protect any users of the footway from the cable.